2025 - Fall

 Note: In addition to courses listed below, which are open to non-majors, there are courses listed on this page that count toward minors in Media Studies, Media and Entertainment Industries, or Latino Media Arts & Studies.

-RTF 303C INTRO TO MEDIA AND ENTERTAINMENT INDUSTRIES - Web-Based ALEX REMINGTON
+RTF 303C INTRO TO MEDIA AND ENTERTAINMENT INDUSTRIES • ALISA PERREN

-Restricted to non-RTF majors.
-Fulfills a social & behavioral sciences core curriculum requirement for the 2022–2023 academic year.
-Qualifies for the Media Studies Minor.
+Fulfills a social & behavioral sciences core curriculum requirement.
+May count toward the Media & Entertainment Industries Minor.

-RTF 304 STORYTELLING IN FILM AND TV • TERESA WARNER
+RTF 304 STORY STRUCTURE FOR FILM AND TELEVISION • TERESA WARNER

 Restricted to non-RTF majors.